chef/automate/components/docs-chef-io/content/automate/loadbalancer_configuration.md

 #### Configure on Chef Server Load Balancers

 1. HAProxy needs an SSL certificate to be one file in a specific format.
-To do that, we create a new directory with the SSL certificate for the automate and infra server that HAProxy reads will live.
+To do that, we create a new directory with the SSL certificate for Infra Server that HAProxy reads will live.
 Then we output the "live" (latest) certificates from LetsEncrypt and dump that output into the certificate file for HAProxy to use:

    - For Chef Infra Server: